chinapedia/wikipedia.abstract.en/Page/Special_relativity.md

 Scientists make a fundamental distinction between _measurement_ or _observation_ on the one hand, versus _visual appearance_, or what one _sees_.
 The measured shape of an object is a hypothetical snapshot of all of the object's points as they exist at a single moment in time.
 The visual appearance of an object, however, is affected by the varying lengths of time that light takes to travel from different points on the object to one's eye.

-Animated_Terrell_Rotation_-_Cube.gif For many years, the distinction between the two had not been generally appreciated, and it had generally been thought that a length contracted object passing by an observer would in fact actually be _seen_ as length contracted.
+For many years, the distinction between the two had not been generally appreciated, and it had generally been thought that a length contracted object passing by an observer would in fact actually be _seen_ as length contracted.
 In 1959, James Terrell and Roger Penrose independently pointed out that differential time lag effects in signals reaching the observer from the different parts of a moving object result in a fast moving object's visual appearance being quite different from its measured shape.
 For example, a receding object would _appear_ contracted, an approaching object would _appear_ elongated, and a passing object would have a skew appearance that has been likened to a rotation.[73][74][75][76]
 A sphere in motion retains the appearance of a sphere, although images on the surface of the sphere will appear distorted.[77]

-M87_jet_(1).jpg streams out a black-hole-powered jet of electrons and other sub-atomic particles traveling at nearly the speed of light.]]
+streams out a black-hole-powered jet of electrons and other sub-atomic particles traveling at nearly the speed of light.]]
 Fig. 5‑4 illustrates a cube viewed from a distance of four times the length of its sides.
 At high speeds, the sides of the cube that are perpendicular to the direction of motion appear hyperbolic in shape.
 The cube is actually not rotated.
 Rather, light from the rear of the cube takes longer to reach one's eyes compared with light from the front, during which time the cube has moved to the right.
 This illusion has come to be known as _Terrell rotation_ or the _Terrell–Penrose effect_.[78]

 Another example where visual appearance is at odds with measurement comes from the observation of apparent superluminal motion in various radio galaxies, BL Lac objects, quasars, and other astronomical objects that eject relativistic-speed jets of matter at narrow angles with respect to the viewer.
 An apparent optical illusion results giving the appearance of faster than light travel.[79][80][81]
 In Fig. 5‑5, galaxy M87 streams out a high-speed jet of subatomic particles almost directly towards us, but Penrose–Terrell rotation causes the jet to appear to be moving laterally in the same manner that the appearance of the cube in Fig. 5‑4 has been stretched out.[82]